Things to do near the St. Paul Winter Carnival

-Having completed a $30 million expansion in summer of 2017, the Minnesota Children’s Museum still has that new museum smell.
-The update was intended to make the museum more attractive for older kids and even adults.
-Highlights of the expansion include The Scramble, a four-story adventure course with towers, netted catwalk and corkscrew slide; a newly enlarged face-painting station; and The Big White Room, which can be decorated over and over with colorful stickers.
+- Minnesota Children’s Museum: The Scramble, a four-story adventure course with towers, netted catwalk and corkscrew slide; a newly enlarged face-painting station; and Imaginopolis, an imaginative play space to discover out-of-scale animals, plants, and insects.
 There are also air-powered ball launchers, a decommissioned St Paul fire truck, a laser maze and a “wacky” car wash where kids “might get wet.”

-Recently reopened after a four-year restoration (the first since it opened in 1905), the State Capitol building is worthy of a good, long study.
-The work included completely restored artwork, the uncovering of long-hidden artwork and vaulted ceilings, an increase in public space, improved accessibility features and an information center.
+- State Capitol: This building is worthy of a good, long study.
+A fairly recent renovation included completely restored artwork, the uncovering of long-hidden artwork and vaulted ceilings, an increase in public space, improved accessibility features and an information center.

-The Cathedral of St. Paul opened in 1915 on Cathedral Hill, overlooking downtown St Paul.
+- Cathedral of St. Paul: Opened in 1915 on Cathedral Hill, the Cathedral overlooks downtown St Paul.
 The granite church is the third largest (completed) church in the U.S., with a seating capacity of 3,000, one of the tallest churches and has a distinctive copper dome.
 The cathedral is open seven days a week, with guided tours available Tuesday through Friday at 1:00 p.m.

-The Landmark Center is a cultural center for music, dance, theater, exhibits, museums and more.
+- The Landmark Center is a cultural center for music, dance, theater, exhibits, museums and more.
 There’s a St. Paul Visitor Information Center inside which provides maps and tips for seeing the city.
-The center offers history tours of the building as well as a walking tour of St Paul’s gangster hangout/hideout history during the 1930s.
+The center offers history tours of the building.

-Around the State Fair Grounds, eating options are either a very long walk or a short drive.
-Perhaps the closest place, heading east, is Delicata Pizza & Gelato, a casual neighborhood pizza joint that also has Italian appetizers, wine on tap and gelato.
-West of the Fair, Colossal Café is a quaint, friendly place offering hot breakfasts, sandwiches and pastries.
+Heading west is, Colossal Café is a quaint, friendly place offering hot breakfasts, sandwiches and pastries.
 Just a block away, Finnish Bistro Coffee & Café has self-serve breakfasts, soups, sandwiches, salads, flatbread pizzas, cakes, treats and a bunch of glutton-free options.
 Mim’s Café’s counter service offers Mediterranean and American sandwiches, small plates, platters, kebabs, falafel, burgers and more.
-South of the Fair, on Como Ave, is Nelson Cheese & Deli, which has hot and cold specialty sandwiches, pasta, box lunches, and a few healthy options.
-Steps away is Café 99, a good spot for casual Chinese comfort food, including healthy options.
-North of the Fair Grounds, Stout’s Pub & Grill has all manner of bar food, pizza, burgers, slider, wraps and a large selection of beer.
+To the south, on Como Ave, is Nelson Cheese & Deli, which has hot and cold specialty sandwiches, pasta, box lunches, and a few healthy options.
+Go north to find, Stout’s Pub & Grill, which has all manner of bar food, pizza, burgers, slider, wraps and a large selection of beer.
 A block away is New Fresh Wok, serving sushi and a marathon menu of Japanese and Chinese dishes.
 Mac’s Fish, Chips, Strips has baskets and platters of walleye, halibut, cod, shrimp, clams and chicken.
 Finally, the Insight Brewing taproom pours several year-round and seasonal brews, with regular events and free brewery tours.